alcy/perf-cal-2020/pcal20.md

 What is not apparent from a simple scatterplot of those data is that they tend to fall along two line segments:
-  1. the diagonal red dashed line (up to N = 300)
+  1. the diagonal red line (up to N = 300)
-  1. the horizontal red dashed line (beyond N = 300)
+  1. the horizontal red line (for N > 300)

-The knee in the data is indicated by the blue arrow.
+That knee in the data is indicated by the vertical arrow.

 The red lines represent the *statistical mean* of the measured data&mdash;in the sense of linear regression analysis.
 The variation in the data corresponds to statistical fluctuations